conkip/conkip/README.md

 ## Hello 👋

-My name is Connor Kippes, I am a UA trained computer scientist with a passion for front-end-design and building full stack applications.
+My name is Connor Kippes, I am a UA trained computer scientist with full stack experience and a passion for front end design.

 - 🔭 I’m currently working on [Creative Canvas](https://kaseycreativecanvas.com), a website for a client to showcase and sell artwork.